EgorBereza/HosthubApi/README.md

 1) The api was developed and tested by using Laravel Herd + Local Mysql Server (https://herd.laravel.com)

+2) Api will be accessible at http://your-domain/api/booking/availability

-2) Swagger will be accessible at http://your-domain/api/documentation after the generation
+3) Swagger will be accessible at http://your-domain/api/documentation after the generation